 He turned his gaze on me.
 “Good.” he said.
 “Get to work, we open in two minutes.”

 My teammate and I returned to our station.
 His face was red, and mine probably was too, as now we were certainly both irritated.
 I just knew this day had been cursed as I sat through the liturgy of kitchen mishaps that morning.
-My partner tossed the food from our station into the compost bin as I washed and wiped and sanitized and dried before setting our station back up like a woman possessed.
+My partner tossed the food from our station into the compost bin as I washed and wiped and sanitized and dried with one hand before setting our station back up like a woman possessed.
 I was back at slicing the focaccia that I had mercifully left for backup on the cooling rack.
 My teammate layered the ingredients and topped the sandwiches and got them up to the pass.
 We bounced back and were able to work with each other to get through the day, though it may have, at times, been through grit teeth.
 What we had left to work with ended up being more than enough for service that day.
 Would you believe everyone wanted burgers instead?
 Well, we'd been forewarned.
 Fortunately it was Friday, and the weekend would act as a buffer for each of us to allow our wounded pride to heal a bit, and to learn how to do better next time.